cindywongdev/medwallet_backend/README.md

 ## Medwallet Backend

-For more information, as well as installation instructions, please refer to [Medwallet's Frontend repository](https://github.com/cindywongdev/medwallet_frontend).
+For more information, as well as installation instructions, please refer to [Medwallet's frontend repository](https://github.com/cindywongdev/medwallet_frontend).